justdev-chris/justdev-chris-portfolio/README.md

 Share them freely, make changes, go wild~

 Just please keep credit to the original creator (justdev-chris) somewhere in your version.
-No need to ask permission — just don’t remove the name 💖
+No need to ask permission — just don’t remove the name.

-Made with cozy vibes and a bit of chaos ✨
+Made with chaos 😭 (I made these around 3am okay??)

 By justdev-chris

 ```